 Communications Applications Technology Degree Program Info

-An associate's degree program in communications applications technology is broadly concerned with the process of acquiring and extracting information, whether from broadcast, photographic, linguistic or other sources.
-Students learn to analyze content and generate comprehensive reports summarizing their findings.
+In these programs, students learn to analyze content and generate comprehensive reports summarizing their findings.
 Programs also acquaint students with leadership and management concepts.
-An associate's degree is typically earned in two years.
+An associate's degree is typically earned in two years and also includes general education courses in topics such as English composition and social studies.

 Admission to an associate's degree program requires a high school diploma or GED.
 While being in the military is not strictly required, a preponderance of applicants to a communications applications technology programs are active-duty U.S. Air Force personnel.